 How to get coffee out of carpets with salt

-You’ll need: two tablespoons of salt, water, spray bottle, vacuum cleaner
+You’ll need: two tablespoons of salt, water, a spray bottle, a vacuum cleaner

 Wet the stain using a spray bottle filled with water.

 Sprinkle salt on top of the stain.
-The salt will absorb both the coffee and the water which will make the stain lighter in colour.
+The salt will absorb both the coffee and the water, making the stain lighter in colour.

-Some carpet fibres such as wool, require more specific treatment.
-However, removing old coffee stains on wool carpet may require professional carpet cleaning.
-When it comes to shag carpets, the longer the fibre is the harder the stain removal would be.
+Some carpet fibres, such as wool, require more specific treatment.
+However, removing old coffee stains on wool carpets may require professional carpet cleaning.
+When it comes to shag carpets, the longer the fibre is, the harder the stain removal would be.
 Remember to always choose the cleaning product depending on the carpet fibre that you are cleaning.